Acute Nausea and Vomiting in Children

 - Your child has severe abdominal pain.

-- Your child has signs of dehydration such as a dry mouth, crying without tears, or urinating less than usual.
+- Your child has signs of dehydration such as a dry mouth or crying without tears.

 - Your baby has projectile (forceful, shooting) vomiting after a feeding.

 - Your child's fever increases or does not improve.